If you get sick with or exposed to the virus

 Employees who operate University vehicles should limit the number of occupants.

-The University will provide disinfectant spray, face coverings (two per employee), Plexiglas barriers and gloves when appropriate.
+The University has provided disinfectant spray, face coverings (two per employee), Plexiglas barriers and gloves when appropriate.
+Hand sanitizer is available in common-use areas.

-Send requests for additional personal protective equipment to Mark Beers, campus emergency management coordinator, at email@example.com.
+Send departmental requests for the above items to Mark Beers, campus emergency management coordinator, at firstname.lastname@example.org.